bcgov/eba-guide/_pages/eba_align_process.md

 ###Recommendations

 The final step in the process is to provide the initiative with an assessment of its alignment with the EBA and recommendations for next steps.
 First, it gives an overall assessment of the alignment which highlights areas where it is strong and areas where there are gaps and opportunities for improvement.
 Next, the recommendations focus in on the specific principles that the initiative “lit up” during the course of the alignment exercise and provides further direction on how to incorporate them into the initiative and the value of doing so.
-Finally, it provides the initiative with a list of specific gaps where it is either
+Finally, it provides the initiative with a list of specific gaps where it is either:

-* a) in contradiction to the stated corporate direction in the EBA which would warrant more discussion with the service owner, or
+* In contradiction to the stated corporate direction in the EBA which would warrant more discussion with the service owner, or
-* b) apparent that the solution is close to being in alignment with the EBA principles and with some assistance from ASPB can strengthen it alignment score
+* Apparent that the solution is close to being in alignment with the EBA principles and with some assistance from ASPB can strengthen it alignment score